 As previously stated, there is a clear mandate to encourage the growth of the fintech market in both the public and private sectors of the UAE.

 From a general standpoint, strict legislation or none at all results in the risk of hindering the healthy growth of any industry.
-We have noted, that all regulators in the UAE are keeping a watchful eye on fintech activities in their respective jurisdictions.
+Legacy laws are often ill-suited for technology-driven business models.
+We have noted that regulators in the UAE are keeping a watchful eye on fintech activities in their respective jurisdictions.
 It is customary for regulations to lag behind developments in emerging technologies as regulators need to first assess the legal implications and consequences of such technology.
 These may be far-reaching, as illustrated by the emergence of AirBnb and Uber in their respective industries.
 It is expected that over the next couple of years, additional regulations will be issued by regulators to provide structure and clear policies in relation to the fintech market.

-Although the current eligibility requirements under the 2017 Regulations restricts ownership of payment services providers, it is still possible for fintech entrepreneurs to enter joint ventures as minority shareholders with more established partners or establish themselves as Technical Service Providers.
-However, the provision of fintech services on mainland of the UAE may be considered limited by regulations pertaining to the offshoring of data.
+Although the current eligibility requirements under the 2017 Payment Regulations restricts ownership of PSPs, it is still possible for fintech entrepreneurs to enter joint ventures as minority shareholders with more established partners or establish themselves as Technical Service Providers.
+However, the provision of fintech services on UAE Onshore may be considered limited by regulations pertaining to the offshoring of data.
 It is arguable that the current legislative structure offers a compromise between encouraging innovation and ensuring the retention of control by UAE financial institutions.

 The SCA’s adoption of fintech regulatory sandbox guidelines pursuant to the Board of Directors’ resolution no. 28/R.M of 2018 set out a platform upon which fintech companies can test and launch modern technological initiatives in the securities sector.
 This structure includes the obtaining of an experimental license from the Ministry of Economy for a period between six to twelve months, under terms and conditions to be determined by the government commission upon evaluation of their business model and other factors.